cmang/durdraw/readme.txt

 OTHER TIPS:

-    * The mouse can be used for moving the cursor (even over SSH!) if your terminal supports Xterm mouse reporting.
-(In iTerm2 this is under Profiles, Terminal and Terminal Emulation.)
+    * The mouse can be used for moving the cursor (even over SSH) and clicking buttons, if your terminal supports Xterm mouse reporting.
+      In iTerm2 this is under Profiles, Terminal and Terminal Emulation.

     * If extended characters are not working in gnu screen, try running the following screen command (by pressing ctrl-a and typing):
         :utf8 off off
       then type "clrl-a l" to redraw the window.

-    * Good terminals to use in Mac OS X are the default Terminal.app and iTerm.
-To get extended characters working in MacOS X Terminal, follow these instructions (similar settings can be used for iTerm2):

-1: Install dos437.ttf font (included) by double-clicking it.
-2: Create a profile in Terminal Preferences/Settings with the following settings (similar settings can be applied in iTerm):
-    + In Text tab, Font set to dos437 (I like 9pt) and "Display ANSI colors"
-      and "Use bright colors for bold text" are checked
-    + In Keyboard tab, "Use option as meta key" selected
-    + In "Advanced" tab, Character encoding set to "Western (ASCII)"
-    + Set background color to black (low or no transprency) and foreground color to white

 CREDITS:

 Sam Foster (http://cmang.org)